skulpt/skulpt/source/Recursion/recursionsimple.rst

 binary and hexadecimal.
 For example, convert the integer 10 to its string representation in decimal as ``"10"``, or to its string representation in binary as ``"1010"``.
-While there are many algorithms to solve this problem, including the algorithm discussed in section {sec:dectobin}, the recursive formulation of the problem is very elegant.
+While there are many algorithms to solve this problem, including the algorithm discussed in the stack section, the recursive formulation of the problem is very elegant.

 Let’s look at a concrete example using base 10 and the number 769.